One of the main benefits of becoming self employed is the ease with which you can start up and run your new business.

 You’ll find more useful information on VAT in;

 As a sole trader, although your business income will be taxed alongside your personal tax, it is vital to keep your business records and finances separate from your personal affairs.

-Typically, your new account will be “John Bloggs trading as, or T/A, your Business Name”.
+Typically, your new account will be “John Foster trading as, or T/A, your Business Name”.
 Once again, it looks more professional to have your business name on cheques and invoices.

 If you’re likely to hold cash for some time, you should also open a business deposit account to get a little interest on your money, even if rates are still at historic lows.